-Student loan grants.
+Student loam grants.
 The Federal Loan Fund, established by the National Defense Education Act of 1958, enables the College to assist many needy students.
 The typical student loan grant is in the range of \$300 to \$600, and no annual grant can exceed \$1,000.
-The interest rate of 3% does not begin until 9 months after the student terminates his higher education, and a special reduction clause enables prospective teachers to cancel up to 50% (in some case seven more) of the amount borrowed.
-Other loan grants are available through the College Loan Program and the United Methodist Student Loan Program.
+The interest rate of 3% does not begin until 9 months after the student terminates his higher education, and a special reduction clause enables teachers of special education to cancel from 50% to 100% of the amount borrowed.
+Other loan grants are available through the United Methodist Student Loan Program.